LevinJ/SFND_2D_Feature_Tracking/README.md

 ### Descriptor Matching
 Brute force matching and FLANN matching are both implemented, and are selectabel by variable `matcherType`.
 ### Descriptor Distance Ratio
-In an attempt to fitler out mismatch(especially scense with repeated texture), desriptor distance ratio test is implemented.
-It use k nearest neighbour, find the ratio of best and second best match.
-If the ratio is above a certain threshold (like 0.8), we would say these two matches are too close, and won't be certain that we are making the right match if we just pick the best match.
+In an attempt to fitler out mismatch(especially scenes with repeated texture), desriptor distance ratio test is implemented.
+It uses k nearest neighbour, finds the ratio of best and second best match.
+If the ratio is above a certain threshold (like 0.8), we would say these two matches are too close, and we won't be very certain that we are making the right match if we just pick the best match, so we discard both matches.

 ## Performance

-For the varios detector and descriptor combination, we evalaute their performance by the matched keypoints number, and matching speed.
+For the various detector and descriptor combination, we evalaute their performance by the matched keypoints number, and matching speed.
 Please note that the detector and descriptor are mostly using OpenCV default parameters in current project, and if custorm parameters are applied, below statistics will certainly change.
 ### Keypoints Detection Number
 As mentioned above, SHITOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT keypoint detector are implemented.
 The number of keypoints on the preceding vehicle for all 10 image as below.

 <img src="images/keypoints_number.png" />

-Regarding the  distribution of keypoint neighborhood size, SHITOMASI, HARRIS, and FAST are all fixed and are scale variant. the remaining detectors are scale invariant, and the keypoint size are adjustable by input parameters.
+Regarding the  distribution of keypoint neighborhood size, SHITOMASI, HARRIS, and FAST are all fixed and are scale variant. the remaining detectors are scale and orientation invariant, and the keypoint size are adjustable by input parameters.

 I also notice that, for all detectors, some of the keypoints dectors are not really on the vehicles, this could be an issue we might have to deal with in the following object tracking project.

+Another thing is that the four corners of the number plate are detected by none of the detectors, which is a bit of surprise to me.
+From a human perspective, those four corner points are certainly very salient.

-### Keypoints Matching Number and time
+### Keypoints Matching Number and Time

 For all possible combinations of detectors and descriptors, Below are the matched keypoint nubmer and time.
-Note that the combination listed by the asceding order of speed.
+Note that the combinations are listed by the asceding order of speed (the overall_time column).
 In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.
+The data in below table is obtaind by running the `Performance_test` function in matching2D_Student.cpp file.

 <img src="images/match_num_time.png" />